isomerpages/nparks-naturekakis/index.md

       variant: center
   - infopic:
       title: Nature Kakis Network
-      subtitle: Support our
+      subtitle: learn about our
-      description: Contribute towards Singapore’s vision of a City in Nature
+      description: Learn more about the Nature Kakis programme, and how communities can contribute to Singapore’s vision of a City in Nature
       button: About us
       url: /nature-kakis/about/
       alt: Image alt text
       image: /images/Groups Networking Engagement/grouppic1nk.jpg
   - infopic:
       title: Programmes & Activities
-      subtitle: participate and plan
+      subtitle: Community-led engagements
       id: infopic
-      description: Discover the diverse Nature Kakis programmes and activities to explore Singapore’s natural heritage, from guided walks to therapeutic horticulture activities
+      description: Discover how Nature Kakis are bringing nature to their communities through walks, neighbourhood projects, outreach initiatives, and more!
-      button: learn more
+      button: let's learn
       url: /nature-kakis/programmes-and-activities/
       image: /images/DIY Nature walks/20230610_100522.jpg
       alt: Image alt text